Config Analysis Dashboard Tool

 Navigating the Charts Panel

-Expand the charts panels, and you'll see all the test violations of your modules and applications.
-Violations are configurations that don't follow Unqork's best practices.
-You'll see that violations have types of severity.
+Expand the Charts panels to view all the test violations of your modules and applications.
+Violations are configurations that do not follow Unqork's best practices.
+You'll see that violations include severity types.
 The higher the severity, the greater the risk of issues occurring in your application.

 Chart | Description |